Inquisitors-transfers/SuperVanish-Folia/README.md

 # Disclaimer

-We are moving away from using this fork, and to our own fork with more version stabiliy, quicker updates, and modernized code. (   )
+We are moving away from using this fork, and to our own fork with more version stabiliy, quicker updates, and modernized code. ( https://github.com/Folia-Inquisitors/StealthVanish )
-This plugin will remain open until it breaks.
+This fork will remain open until it breaks.
 Expect this to be the last update

 # Unofficial Discord